 Girlguiding received funding from the Department for Communities and Local Government as part of the Supporting Inclusion Programme (SIP) to help us grow in areas with high levels of deprivation.

 A team of Development Workers worked tirelessly alongside Girlguiding volunteers to pilot innovative ways to grow guiding, enabling more girls to experience and benefit from the fun of guiding for the first time.

 About Youth United

 Youth United was originally set up in 2009 as a network for the CEOs of the UK's uniformed youth organisations.

-In 2012, the Youth United Foundation was formed to provide funding to the organisations and lead on collaborative projects between them so that every young person who wants to join a youth organisation has the option to do so.
+In 2012, the Youth United Foundation was formed to provide funding to the organisations and lead on collaborative projects between them so that every young person can become a member of a uniformed youth group should they want to.

 'There was a lack of activities for girls aged 5 to 13, so we opened a Brownie unit, followed by a Rainbow and Guide units.
 Three years on and nearly 50 girls are still having fun, making friends and being a powerful force for good in their community.'